lastromanticx/nokogiri-pathfinder/README.md

-Input options separated by commas (default is text) Options describe which nodes will be tested for a match: text, href, alt, and/or src
+Input options separated by commas (default is text) Options describe which nodes will be tested for a match: text, href, alt, and/or src; or all for all